-Each year, over 60,000 visitors enjoy the seasonal display of native wildflowers in woodland, wetland and prairie areas.
+Each year, nearly 60,000 visitors enjoy the seasonal display of native wildflowers in woodland, wetland and prairie areas.
 Each area creates a different habitat that fosters different types of plants, animals and birds.

 Peak Plant Display Times